 Here’s the truth: Honesty goes a long way with finances.

 What we tell ourselves and what we believe about money influences our financial behaviors.
 If we’re not telling ourselves the truth, our money lies won’t just drain our wallets.
 They can affect our financial awareness and inflate our confidence.
-And they get in the way of maintaining or growing wealth.
+And they get in the way of maintaining or growing wealth (opens in new tab).

 When we recognize the money lies that we believe, we can reset our thinking, change our mindset and start taking action.
 And that sets us up to make better choices and make more progress toward our big financial goals.

 P.S.: Sign up for my emails to continue the conversation.
 My subscribers get my best insights!
-Just email me at email@example.com, and put SUBSCRIBE in the subject field.
+Just email me at firstname.lastname@example.org (opens in new tab), and put SUBSCRIBE in the subject field.